adobe/aepsdk-edge-ios/Tutorials/edge-send-event-tutorial.md

 ### 2. Update tutorial app code to enable Edge features
 There are three files we need to update to enable the features we want from the Edge extension.
 Thankfully, all of the code changes are contained in block comments like the Podfile so you only have to make a few updates!

-1. Click the dropdown chevron next to `AEPEdgeBridge` in the left-side navigation panel.
+1. Click the dropdown chevron next to `EdgeTutorialAppStart` in the left-side navigation panel to open the project.
-2. Click the dropdown chevron next to `EdgeTutorialAppStart`.
+2. Click the dropdown chevron next to `EdgeTutorialAppStart` to open the directory holding the code files.
 3. Click the `AppDelegate.swift` file.

 Inside, you will see code blocks for this tutorial that are greyed out, because they are block commented out.
 They are marked by the header and footer: